Home Loan Floating Interest Rate_Banner_WC

 Home Loan Floating Interest Rates_WC

 The floating interest rate is the rate that changes with changing market conditions.
-The floating interest rate is linked with the base rate chosen by the lender.
-In India, floating interest rates are linked with the repo rate, which is the interest rate at which the Reserve Bank of India loans money to commercial banks in the country.
+It is linked with the base rate chosen by the lender.
+In India, floating interest rates are usually linked with the Repo Rate, which is the interest rate at which the Reserve Bank of India lends money to commercial banks in the country.

 Benefits of Opting_WC